U.S. states threaten lawsuit against EPA over regulations

 “From severe droughts and heat waves to a string of devastating storms in the northeast over the last two years, it is becoming ever more apparent that increasing greenhouse gas pollution contributes to climate disruption in the U.S. and around the globe,” the state attorneys general wrote.

+A spokesperson for the EPA did not immediately respond to a request for comment.

 Last year, the EPA received comments about proposed rules for regulations of certain pollutants from the oil and gas sector.
-Those included comments from trade associations, public interest groups and major energy companies, including Chesapeake Energy Corp, Devon Energy Corp and Chevron Corp.
+Those included comments form trade associations, public interest groups and major energy companies, including Chesapeake Energy Corp, Devon Energy Corp and Chevron Corp .

 In August, the EPA published its final rules.
 At the time, it said it would “continue to evaluate the appropriateness of regulating methane with an eye toward taking additional steps if appropriate.”